 State of implementation/results

-- The project supports the evaluation and review process of the Nationale Climate Change Action Plan NCCAP 2011-2028
+- The project supports the evaluation and updating process of the National Climate Change Action Plan (NCCAP) 2011-2028.

-- 162 cities and communes have integrated climate change adapation and mitigation in their land use planning and development planning through a climate smart planning approach
+- 162 cities and municipalities have integrated climate change mitigation and adaptation into their planning through climate-smart land use and development planning.